 You need to ensure that the area is cleaned as soon as possible.
 There is a risk that, if not cleaned quickly, you might cause moral damage to the public.

-Let’s use an example: the 2005 terror attack in London on a double decker bus left the city center paralyzed.
+Let’s use an example: the 2005 terror attack in London on a double-decker bus left the city center paralyzed.
 In addition to that, there was another attack on the subway, so aggressive that it was called a “subterranean bloodbath”.
 In total, more than 300 people were wounded.
-The debris was left laying there for days, which led to a traumatic experience for the citizens.
+The debris was left lying there for days, which led to a traumatic experience for the citizens.

 It is not healthy for the public to be shown these sights for a prolonged period.
 The cleaning activities should be fast, ensuring no harmful sights are left behind for the citizens to see.